Scout Bio’s mission: to harness the genetic revolution transforming human medicine to deliver the future of veterinary medicine

 CURRENT TREATMENTS: There are no FDA-approved treatments for the anemia associated with CKD in cats.
 Iron supplementation is common and blood transfusions can be given.
 Treatment options include off-label recombinant human EPO injections, often multiple times weekly.
 These present logistical and financial challenges for owners and their pets.
 Furthermore, as the EPO is human – different to feline EPO – adverse immune reactions can occur.

-STATUS OF SCOUT PROGRAM: We are working towards delivering clinical proof-of-concept for the treatment of anemia associated with CKD via durable, feline EPO expression induced by AAV vector-mediated gene transfer.
+STATUS OF SCOUT BIO PROGRAM: We are working towards delivering clinical proof-of-concept for the treatment of anemia associated with CKD via durable, feline EPO expression induced by AAV vector-mediated gene transfer.
 Our vector-delivered therapy candidate has demonstrated sustained and statistically significant increases in the red blood cell counts of cats, and we have commenced a large clinical pilot field study for this program in veterinary patients.

 News